paddymahoney/minecrift/README.md

 To run Minecrift in your dev env you will need to:

-  - Delete META-INF dir within minecrift/mcp908/jars/versions/1.7.10/1.7.10.jar otherwise you get a SecurityException on Minecrift startup
+  - Use the libs and natives in ./lib/1.7.10/
-  - Merge in the assets directory from .minecraft into the minecrift/assets dir.
+  - Merge in the assets directory from .minecraft into a project assets dir.
   - To allow testing on Multiplayer servers, launch via Start.main, and add your Mojang account program arguments:
        --username <username> --password <password>